Basic Dark Chocolate Truffles

 It’s a bit harder to come by, but can usually be found at your local cake or candy making supply store.
 It comes in a LOT more flavours than grocery store extracts do, so you can really have fun with it!

 Note: Flavour oils are MUCH more concentrated than extracts.
-You’ll need a 2 tsp of extract in this recipe, but only a ½-1 tsp of flavour oil.
+You’ll need a 2 teaspoon of extract in this recipe, but only a ½-1 teaspoon of flavour oil.

-Swap 2-3 Tbsp liqueur in for the same amount of the heavy cream.
+Swap 2-3 tablespoon liqueur in for the same amount of the heavy cream.
 I’ll usually measure the liqueur into the measuring up and top it up with heavy cream.

 Heat it up before pouring into the chocolate.